JoarGunnarsson/WaveEquation/README.md

 - `α₁`, `α₂`, `α₃`, `α₄` are real functions determining the eventual Dirichlet boundary condition,
 - `f₁`, `f₂`, `f₃`, `f₄` are real functions determining the eventual Neumann boundary condition,
 - `g` and `v` are real functions determining the initial condition.

+For the periodic boundary conditions, the value of `u` on the boundary is set the value on the other side of the boundary.
+This allows for simulation of a very large domain using very little computation, as long as the domain can be divided into smaller, periodic, cells.

 ## Usage

 To use the wave equation solver, follow these steps: